mvolkmann/blog/src/smalltalk.md

 send the `#print` message to an object.
 For example, `'Hello World!' print`.

+It is common in Smalltalk documentation that describes specific messages to precede their name with the `#`, which indicates that message names are symbols.

 The `print` method works with any kind of object because it is implemented in the `Object` class which is a superclass of all classes.
 This executes `Transcript show: self; newLine`.